 - The width of your dowels depends on the width of your print.
 If you’re not using an A3 print, measure the width of your print then add 2″.
 This is how long you’ll want your dowel to be.

 - If you want to make more than one frame, you’ll need two extra dowels per frame.
 I made six frames, which meant I used a total of twelve dowels.

 To begin, cut a piece of kraft paper that’s twice as long as your print is high.
 For an A3 print, your kraft paper should be roughly 33″ long.
 Use something heavy (like a book) to keep both ends of the kraft paper laying flat.

-Apply a strip of double-sided tape to all four sides of your print.
-Remove the tape’s backing paper.
+Apply four strips of double-sided tape to the back of your print – one for each side .
 Stick your print to the middle of the kraft paper, like so:

 Use your hand to smooth out any wrinkles or bubbles.

 Next, push a piece of wood/a ruler up against the bottom of the print.
 This works as a guide, making sure the space you leave between the bottom of the print and the bottom of the kraft paper is the same on the top and the bottom.

 Add a number of strips of double-sided tape to your kraft paper.
 Using the piece of wood/ruler as a guide, run a strip of mounting tape just under the wood/ruler.

 You should have something that looks like this:

 Remove the backing tape from the double-sided tape and the mounting tape.
 Place your dowel at the very bottom edge of the paper.
 Roll a small amount of paper around the dowel, then continue to roll the dowel up, tucking the paper as you go.